TheAntiscamGroup/AntiScamBotSite/index.md

 # What is ScamGuard?

-{{ site.bot_name }} is a Discord bot that acts as a firewall for your server!
-Using a shared ban list built off user submissions, it bans scammers that attempt to deceive your server members on Discord.
+{{ site.bot_name }} is a bot for Discord that acts as a firewall for your server!
+Using a shared ban list built off user submissions, {{ site.bot_name }} bans scammers that attempt to deceive your server members.

-With this shared network, we are able to take out and prevent scammers from entering your server to harass your users.
-When a scammer appears in one server and is reported, all servers using {{ site.bot_name }} will end up also banning the scammer as well.
+With this shared network, we are able to prevent scammers from infiltrating your community to harass your users.
+When a scammer is reported & verified, all servers using {{ site.bot_name }} will automatically ban the scammer instantly.

 To [learn more, click here](/about)!